 whether on |lowlands::valley [ninna]| or on |highlands::high ground, plateau [thala]|;

-Wherever the awakened ones dwell,
+wherever the awakened ones dwell,

-that place is pleasing.
+that place is truly delightful.

 99